JSFoundation/TAC/TAC-Charter.md

 collaboratively, and ethically.
 Project proposals, timelines, and status must not merely be open, but also easily visible to outsiders.

 ## Section 2.
-Evolution of jQuery Foundation Governance
+Evolution of JS Foundation Governance

-Most large, complex open source communities have both a business and a technical governance model. jQuery Foundation's technical leadership contains a Technical Advisory Committee ("TAC"), Collaboration Boards ("CB"s), Working Groups ("WG"s) and Projects which may represent a single or collection of code bases. jQuery Foundation's business leadership is instantiated in a Board of Directors (the "Board”).
+Most large, complex open source communities have both a business and a technical governance model.
+JS Foundation's technical leadership contains a Technical Advisory Committee ("TAC"), Collaboration Boards ("CB"s), Working Groups ("WG"s) and Projects which may represent a single or collection of code bases.
+JS Foundation's business leadership is instantiated in a Board of Directors (the "Board”).

-This Technical Advisory Committee Charter reflects a balanced role for the TAC and the Board in the governance of the jQuery Foundation.
+This Technical Advisory Committee Charter reflects a balanced role for the TAC and the Board in the governance of the JS Foundation.
 The charter amendment process is for the TAC to propose changes using simple majority of the full TAC, the proposed changes being subject to review and approval by the Board.
 The Board may additionally make amendments to the TAC charter at any time, though the Board does not interfere with day-to-day discussions, votes or meetings of the TAC.

 ## Section 3.
-Board's Role in Setting jQuery Foundation's Strategic Direction
+Board's Role in Setting JS Foundation's Strategic Direction

 The Board sets the overall TAC policy through [Foundation mission and vision statements][] as well as within the [Foundation bylaws][].
-The policy describes the overarching scope of the jQuery Foundation initiatives , technical vision, and direction.
+The policy describes the overarching scope of the JS Foundation initiatives , technical vision, and direction.
 The Board uses the TAC as a delegate body for governing high-level technical policy and procedures while remaining within the scope and direction of the policies set by the Board.